MicrosoftDocs/nav-content/dynamics-nav-app/about-languages.md

 ---
-title: See content in other languages | Microsoft Docs
+title: See content in other languages
 description: You can view the Help content for Dynamics 365 for Financials in other languages.
 author: edupont04